 Simply put, a URL is an address of a web page.
-An example of a URL is https://www.wikipedia.org/, the URL for the most famous free Internet-based encyclopaedia.
+An example of a URL is https://www.wikipedia.org/, the URL for the most famous free Internet-based encyclopedia.

-URL is nothing else than a short name for ‘Uniform Resource Locator’ and it represents the web address used to find pages on the internet.
+URL is a short name for ‘Uniform Resource Locator’ and represents the web address used to find pages on the internet.
 It’s important for businesses to understand how URLs work in order to get around online and find information quickly.

 When creating new websites or optimising existing ones, URLs are also one of the most overlooked areas.

 They’re generally seen as just a string of letters or numbers that follow the domain name.
 But in reality, they are much more than that.
-In fact, they can be used for instance to tell if a website is secure, which countries that website targets as well as relevant information about the content hosted on a certain page.
+In fact, they can be used to tell if a website is secure, which countries that website targets, and relevant information about the content hosted on a certain page.

 So if your company is looking for a way to stand out from the competition or differentiate itself from its competitors, an SEO-friendly URL may be just what you need!

 This blog post will cover everything there is to know about URLs: what they mean and why you need one, how to create them, and why they matter for SEO purposes.

 Why Do You Need a URL?